ashkihotah/pyPRUF/docs/translation_rules.md

 The **translation rules** defined in Zadeh's paper are mechanisms used to transform expressions in natural language into **mathematical expressions**, or **procedures**, which can be processed within a **fuzzy logic framework** on a set of fuzzy relations in a **fuzzy database** for approximate reasoning purposes.
 These can be seen as abstract or generic examples of queries expressed in natural language that can be answered by translating them into procedures in PRUF, which is the fuzzy logic framework used by this library, and executing them on a reference fuzzy database.
 Thus, if $p$ is a proposition in a natural language which translates into a pyPRUF procedure $P$, then $P$ may be interpreted as the **meaning** of $p$ while its result as the **information conveyed** by $p$.
 For the present, at least, the translation rules in pyPRUF are human-use oriented in that they do not provide a system for an automatic translation from a natural language into PRUF.

+The expressions in natural language taken into account are:

+1. **Fuzzy Assertions** (or **Propositions**): these are expressions $p$ in natural language which translates into a procedure $P$ which returns a membership degree between [0, 1].
+Some examples are:

+      - *Ronald is more or less young*
+      - *Miriam was very rich*
+      - *Harry loves Ann*
+      - *X is much smaller than Y*
+      - *X and Y are approximately equal*
+      - *If X is large then Y is small*
+      - *Most Swedes are blond*
+      - *Many men are much taller than most men*
+      - *Most Swedes are tall is not very true*
+      - *The man in the dark suit is walking slowly toward the door*
+      - *Susanna gave several expensive presents to each of her close friends*
+      - *If X is much greater than Y then (Z is small is very probable)*
+      - *If X is much greater than Y then (Z is smal1 is quite possible)*

+2. **Fuzzy Set Descriptors**: these are expressions $p$ in natural language which translates into a procedure $P$ which returns another fuzzy set.
+These are characterizations or descriptions of fuzzy sets in terms of other fuzzy sets.
+Some examples are:

+      - *Very tall man*
+      - *Tall man wearing a brown hat*
+      - *The dishes on the table*
+      - *Small integer*
+      - *Numbers which are much larger than 10*
+      - *Many/Most/Several tall women*
+      - *Above the table*
+      - *Much taller than*

+3. **Fuzzy Questions**: To simplify the treatment of questions, we shall employ the artifice of translating into PRUF not the question itself but rather the answer to it, which, in general, will have the form of a fuzzy proposition.
+In this way, the translation of questions stated in a natural language may be carried out by the application of translation rules for fuzzy propositions, thus making it unnecessary to have separate rules for questions.

 The class [`DiscreteFuzzySet`](./api.md/#pyPRUF.fuzzy_set.DiscreteFuzzySet) provides some **PRUF specific operators** defined by Zadeh in his [paper](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1977/ERL-m-77-61.pdf).
 These operations, in combination with the fuzzy relational algebra operations, allow us to perform all the translation rules proposed in it as well as all the example queries at its end, in the last section.
 The following sections refer to these operations and how they can be used to answer some example queries.

 ## Collapsing